 The configuration methods will differ depending on whether your SSL certificate terminates on your application server or on a load balancer.

-Some older clients still rely on older versions of TLS.
-We strongly recommend that you thoroughly assess the nature of all your clients (including private or API users) before disabling support for any versions of TLS on your servers.
+Some older components still rely on older versions of TLS.
+We strongly recommend that you thoroughly assess the nature of all your components (including private or API users) before disabling support for any versions of TLS on your servers.

 Disabling TLS 1.0 on the web server